Login | Register

 TeknologikL is a place for conversation and discussion about new technologies emerging in consumer electronics with a focus on high-definition video and audio.
 The blog will cover topics including home theater equipment, digital distribution, media streaming, electronic product reviews and more.

-The blog's owner Mike Kaplin is an e-Media Manager at Globalspec, constantly searching for the next device to satisfy his ever growing hunger for technology.
-A media junkie standing on the edge of reality, ready to take the jump.
+The blog's owners are constantly searching for the next device to satisfy their ever growing hunger for technology.
+Media junkies standing on the edge of reality, ready to take the jump.

 Previous in Blog: Matroska and You (MKV Multimedia Container) Next in Blog: A Computer For Every Living Room (HTPC)